GENERAL INFORMATION: 503-823-4000

 B. Act as an information clearinghouse and resource to Neighborhood and Business Associations, other groups and the public;

-C. Notify interested persons of meetings, hearings, elections and other public participation events of the Office of Neighborhood Involvement neighborhood system;
+C. Notify interested persons of meetings, hearings, elections and other public participation events of the Office of Community & Civic Life neighborhood system;

 D. Enter into, monitor, administer contracts, and memorandums of understanding for Neighborhood Associations through District Coalitions;